Tinkoff/data-detective/data-detective-etl/README.md

 ## Development

-The development environment runs in Docker containers on the development machine and connects via the ssh remote interpreter to PyCharm.
+The development environment runs in Docker containers on the developer machine.
+It is possible to run commands inside a container.
+You can connect via the `docker-compose exec app bash` command or ssh to port 9922 on localhost.
+An ssh connection allows running tests from PyCharm Professional via an ssh interpreter.

 Before starting docker-compose, generate a `.env` file in the same way as` .env.example`.
 ```shell